zzMiao123/zzMiao123.github.io/_pages/about.md

 X. Xu, <u>Y. Mao</u>, H. Bai, Z. Mei, M. Xia

 - The robot can perform both mobile motion and periodic jump reaching heights of up to 400 mm.
 It stores and releases energy through a cam and spring mechanism, while maintaining in-air orientation by sensing and adjusting its position mid-air using an IMU and flywheel.
-- I was responsible for the electrical systems, communication protocols, and implementing the closed-loop control system.
 - Granted utility model patent(CN215904637U).
 </div>
 </div>